Code-Institute-Submissions/DaithiShan-bird-friend_OctResub/README.md

 The frequent user is looking for:
 - A way to measure the popularity of their own photo uploads.
-- A way of taking sharper, higher quality photos to raise that popularity, once measurable.
+- A way of expressing which of the other users' photos they appreciate most.

 #### Site Developer Goals
 The Developer is looking to:
 - Create an inviting, community-drive application to share their passion for birds.
-- Develop a small income from advertising 3rd party cameras so the site can pay for itself.
+- Develop a small income by creating a high traffic website attractive for display advertising for camera and outdoor gear markets as an example.

 ### User Stories